nautobot/nautobot/nautobot/docs/development/core/docker-compose-advanced-use-cases.md

 ### Dev Containers Setup

-+/- 2.0.7
++/- 2.1.2

 #### ARM64 Build Argument

 Due to a bug in Dev Containers, when using VS Code to build your docker containers, docker cannot automatically determine the CPU architecture.
-To work around this bug, We have set a default value of `amd64` (x86_64).
+To work around this bug, we have set a default value of `amd64` (x86_64).
 If you're running on another architecture like Apple Silicon or Raspberry Pi you will need to override this setting.

 !!! info
     If you're unsure what architecture you're using you can run `uname -m` in a terminal.
 If this command outputs `x86_64` you're on an `amd64` architecture.
 If it outputs `aarch64` or `arm64`, you're on `arm64`.
 These are the only supported CPU architectures for VS Code Dev Containers.